kohana/core/guide/kohana/conventions.md

 		...
 		))

-As noted above, single line syntax is also valid.
+As noted at the start of the array bracket section, single line syntax is also valid.

 	// Correct
 	do(array(...))